 We’ve saved the worst option for last—burning your pile of debris in the backyard.
 We don’t even need to tell you about the risk of fire spreading to your landscaping, your home, or the property of your neighbors, particularly if the weather is dry.
 But another huge factor is the fact that much of the material you take out of your home produces harmful fumes and chemicals when burned.
 The black smoke that drifts through your neighborhood and into your home is filled with substances that are very harmful to humans and pets, and you may well be breaking the law by polluting the environment, not to mention making things very unpleasant for your neighbors!

 Your Roll-Off Dumpster Rental Source

-Play it safe and save yourself a huge amount of time and work—rent a roll-off dumpster from your local provider, Big Red Box Coastal.
+Play it safe and save yourself a huge amount of time and work—rent a roll-off dumpster from your local provider, Big Red Box Dumpster Rental.
 We’ll have a dumpster of the right size in your driveway or in front of your home within 24 hours of your call, delivered and picked up safely by an expert driver.
 We’re also here to answer any questions you have about disposing of unusual or potentially hazardous items.
 Contact us today!